h21k/ImpactAI/README.md

 (Note this is currently incomplete - updates follow)

 ### I. Fundamentals - Linear Algebra based on (MIT 18.06) by Gilbert Strang
+Gilbert Strang's lectures of which this section is based on can be seen here: www..com<br>
+This segment gives you the fundamentals required for the ML sections.
+This will involve linear algebra, matrix multiplications, vector spaces etc...

 ```
 A1 = Linear Algebra<br>